sharife/goldenthread-v2/site/content/productions/reorient-2009.md

         their dedication and hard work in putting together a great work of art.
         She dedicates this festival to her family and friend who support all of her crazy ideas!
 Samia Abou-Samra."
-    - bio: >-
-        Leah Herman is thrilled to be working with Golden Thread and this group of good people.
-She has

-        performed, trained, taught, been cast, rejected and waited in LONG cattle calls in (mostly) NY and the Bay Area.
-Credits include classical and contemporary theater, lots of original works, improv, film,

-        developmental readings, voice-over and a little television.
-Swell local work includes productions and readings at Magic, Aurora, City Lights and Playwrights Foundation.
-Leah spent the winter gloriously working with Richard Foreman and teaching a couple of master classes in NY.
-Thank you

-        to Greg, Mum, Sasha, Pie and Matthew, and to you, the audience, for spending time with us today.
-This is dedicated to Nanny.
-      name: Leah Herman
-      credit: Actor
     - name: Afif Houssain
       credit: Actor
       image: https://ucarecdn.com/91f6ba73-3254-4066-8518-f550e0f4fc8b/